Kelvin van der Linde: 2022–23 season

-After Robin Frijns sustained a hand injury at the 2023 Mexico City ePrix, Van Der Linde was called upon to replace him at ABT Cupra for the rounds at Diriyah.
+After Robin Frijns sustained a hand injury at the 2023 Mexico City ePrix, van der Linde was called upon to replace him at ABT Cupra for the rounds at Diriyah.
 In his first weekend in single-seater racing, the South African managed to finish 16th during the first race and 18th on Saturday, which he stated gave him a base to build upon for the following event.

+2023–24 season

+As a reserve driver of ABT Cupra, van der Linde returned for the 2024 Berlin ePrix, replacing Nico Müller who missed the event due to clashing commitments in the FIA World Endurance Championship.

+Personal life

+In 2022, van der Linde initiated the process for acquiring the German citizenship after living in Kempten, Germany, since 2014.
+In early 2024 the process was completed.

 Racing record

-Career summary
+Racing career summary

-† As Van Der Linde was a guest driver, he was ineligible for points.
+† As van der Linde was a guest driver, he was ineligible for points.